 This is about living in the moment while feeling the past – the shadows from which we came.
 Just a few generations ago, day-to-day living entailed darkness, death, hunger, ageing and violence.
 It still does, but technology enables us to hide.
 Whereas our ancestors had no such illusions.
 For them, to live was to grieve.

 But as we know from their ancient prayers, as they saw it, to live was also to give thanks for life.
 Each day was joyful.
 They accepted the shadows.

-Early humans sensed far more of their world than we can today of ours.
-Their limited senses made them vulnerable to hunting animals.
-They used imagination to make up for this – to enhance their senses particularly hearing, to track prey and avoid danger even in the darkness.
+Early humans sensed their world directly with intensity.
+Humans have only limited senses; we’re vulnerable to most other carnivorous animals.
+So our forebears used imagination to make up for this, which enhanced their senses particularly hearing, to track prey and avoid danger even in the darkness.
 Dreams were important information.
-They sensed the spirits of the dead, and of the animals they hunted and the natural kingdom generally.
-They also found that sound evoked other emotions as well as the excitement and fear of the hunt.
-As they learned to make the sounds that were to become speech, they also learned to sing, creating music – the oldest human art form.
+They felt the spirits – of the dead, and of the animals they hunted, the earth and the natural kingdom generally.
+Everything had spirit – as with what some today call Gaia.

 From darkness and silence comes understanding, and the dreams through which we grow.
 And from silence comes music, which lights up the darkness inside our brains.

 Tree of Justice and Love

 And so the shamanistic tree Yggdrasil connector of the worlds, is the basis for our logo.
 This led us to associate with the linden or lime tree as a symbol of love, fertility, prosperity, fidelity, friendship, peace, justice, altruism, good luck; that heals; and protects from evil spirits.